 “The happiness of the bee and dolphin is to exist.
 For man, it is to know that and wonder at it.”

-Ideally, every step in the lifecycle of products should be environmentally sustainable and free of human and animal suffering.
+Ideally, every step in the lifecycle of a product should be environmentally sustainable and free of human and animal suffering.
 It’s a tall order in our modern world, but it’s not impossible.
 The collective brain power of human beings is more than capable of achieving such an ideal.
-It is our hope that as we present products on UniGuide, they will fit this ideal.
-If we fall short due to ignorance, misinformation, or a failure to disclose information, we hope that visitors to UniGuide will share their knowledge and correct us, and we will certainly update content on UniGuide as we become better educated.
-Our goal is to be transparent and to avoid “green washing” at all costs.
-We pledge to continually expand our knowledge and to do as much as within our power to promote high-quality products and services to visitors to UniGuide while holding true to these values.
+It’s my hope that as I present products on UniGuide, they will fit this ideal.
+If I fall short due to ignorance, misinformation, or a failure to disclose information, I hope you’ll share your knowledge and correct me.
+I will certainly update content on UniGuide as I become better educated.
+As informed as I think I am, I know I’m just a student of the Universe, with a lot to learn.

-If you see a product or service on UniGuide that does not fit the above principles, please contact us.
-Likewise, if you are an entrepreneur or other representative of any products or services presented on UniGuide and you would like to see them presented in a different way or removed from the site altogether, please contact me.
+If you see a product or service on UniGuide that does not fit the above principles, please contact me.
+Likewise, if you are an entrepreneur or other representative of any products or services presented on UniGuide, and you would like to see them presented in a different way or removed from the site altogether, please contact me.

 You can get details on how UniGuide makes money from promoting products by reading my Disclosures.
 (Believe me, there are hella easier ways to make money than this!)
 The majority of the product images you see on UniGuide are the property of the makers of those products and are presented on UniGuide only as a means to promote those products and services.

 If you’d like to learn more about why I started UniGuide, you can read my blog post here.
 And if you’re not falling asleep yet and want to read my bio (written by me in third person :o), you can click here.